patbolan/slug/README.md

 * server management (start, stop, update)

 Explored flaskwebui and pywebview.
 Maybe pywebview is appropriate, but recognoize that other users on the server can access the port.
+Note pywebvie doesn't support tabs.

+So, for now I implemented --mode=local and --mode=network.
+Local starts a background service that listens only on localhost, then opens a browser on Bakken with that URL.
+When the browser is closed the service is stopped.
+This is the secure option

 ## Progress Notes